-We've been using username/pass exercise, you could extend this generate certificates for the clien by using the PK ion to allow clients I infrastructure we access.
-As an optional setup at the start to
+We've been using username/password authentication to allow clients access.
+As an optional exercise, you could extend this by using the PKI infrastructure we setup at the start to generate certificates for the clients.

 Lab 20 Subnetting

 This lab is actually run as a class-tutorial.
 Thus, when we come to do this tutorial, everyone should do it at the same time.
 In this tutorial, we shall learn about subnetting, mostly in IPv4, but we shall also cover IPv6, which is easier.
 IPv4 is a bit more challenging, largely because we have to deal with conversions between decimal and binary a lot, but the concepts are otherwise identical.